Some medicines need to be taken with or after food. Here are the 6 main reasons for this.

 Preparations such as mouthwashes, liquid nystatin, and miconazole gel for oral thrush or mouth ulcers must be used after meals.
 This is because eating food washes the medicine away too quickly.

 To ensure the medicine is absorbed into the bloodstream properly

-Some medications require food in the stomach and gut for the body to absorb them properly, such as the HIV medicines ritonavir, saquinavir and nelfinavir.
+Some medicines require food in the stomach and gut for the body to absorb them properly, such as the HIV medicine ritonavir.

 To help the body process the meal

-Medicines for diabetes, if taken by mouth, should usually be taken around meal times to reduce blood sugar levels after eating and to avoid a very low blood sugar (hypoglycaemia).
+Medicines for diabetes that are taken by mouth should usually be taken around meal times.
+This is to reduce blood sugar levels after eating and to avoid a very low blood sugar (hypoglycaemia).

 Enzyme supplements, which can be used to help people with chronic pancreatitis, should also be taken with food to help the body process the meal.